SciCompKL/MeDiPack/README.md

     - This excludes (will be handled later):
       - One-Sided communication
       - IO functions

-In the full release there will be a detailed specification of all functions, that are completely handled and which ones are just forwarded.

 The [Scientific Computing Group](http://www.scicomp.uni-kl.de) at the TU Kaiserslautern develops MeDiPack and will enhance and extend MeDiPack in the future.
 There is a newsletter available at [codi-info@uni-kl.de](https://lists.uni-kl.de/uni-kl/subscribe/codi-info)